 On March 9, 2020 the Company entered into a Joint Venture Letter Agreement to form a joint venture with Pan American to further explore the Sandra Property.
-The Company will have a 40% interest and Pan American will have a 60% interest in a new joint venture company that will be formed for the Sandra Property.
+The joint venture was formed on March 1, 2021.
+The Company has a 40% interest and Pan American has a 60% interest in a new joint venture company, Empresa Minera Sandra-Escobar, S.A.
+De C.V.
 Pan American and the Company will make their proportionate share of contributions.
-The Company will be the operator.
-The joint venture will be formed when a shareholder agreement is formed.
+The Company is the operator.